-it’s 100% true that you never know what battle someone is facing & we really are all facing something.
+& you never know what battle someone is facing.

-i think something huge i've learned in the past year is we are all going through internal struggles that aren't in any way announced to the world. some of us have it all together but battle depression. some of us have health issues that we just come to deal with day to day. others of us have secrets and regrets and things eating us up right and left. then others of us have an amazing job, great family, loving friends, and still can’t figure out what’s wrong, why we can't just be happy. you might be thinking oh that’s not me.. i'm not like that. and that's ok, but so what if you are? what if we are?
+it's something i've focused on in the past year because i think a lot of us just need to get and give a good dose of compassion. some of us seem to have it all together but battle depression. some of us have health issues that we just come to deal with day to day. others of us have regrets and things eating us up right and left. then some of us have an amazing job, great family, loving friends, and still can’t figure out what’s wrong, why on earth aren't we happy? you might be thinking ‘well that’s not me.. i'm not like that.’ but so what if you are? so what if we are?

-there shouldn’t be and shouldn’t have ever been a stigma on depression, or therapy, or being overwhelmed, or emotional, or unsettled or fed up. we’re not “too hormonal” or “just being women”, or can't handle stress. we’re being humans. we feel things. we express those feelings and we’re all just trying to feel something positive in this world. so when we don’t feel on top of our game, or something is off we have the power and the emotional intelligence to realize that. and it’s ok if we’re overwhelmed with work, or relationships, or the loud busy city, or the fact that there was no almond milk left at our favorite coffee shop.
-IT'S OH KAY. because we’re battling the elements every single day, whatever our 'elements' are. we’re putting our best selves forward and sometimes that’s hard as hell for a million different reasons. no we may not be saving the world, fighting for our lives, taking on a war or the biggest challenge to hit humanity, but we sure are in charge of our lives and it's ok if we're not ok sometimes.
+there shouldn’t be and (shouldn’t have ever been) a stigma on depression, therapy, being overwhelmed, emotional, unsettled or fed up. we’re being humans. we feel things. we express those feelings and we’re all just trying to feel something positive in this world. so when we don’t or something is off we have the power and the emotional intelligence to realize that. and it’s ok if we’re overwhelmed with work, or relationships, or the loud busy city, or the fact that there was no almond milk left at our favorite coffee shop.

-someone else will have the power to offer a helping hand, and excuse me, a smile.
+someone else will have the power to offer a hand, and excuse me, a smile.